The Whirling Log Symbol: Rediscovering its Roots in Native American Art and Jewelry

 The Whirling Log symbol itself represents two crossed logs with Yeis (Navajo Healing Spirits) standing on the four ends of the logs.
 (Photo on Left: a 1930s Navajo Sandpainting Rug with the Whirling Log Design, showing the crossed logs and Yeis).
 The design suggests movement, with the logs spinning in a circle.
 This symbol is often the central design for Navajo Sandpaintings that are created during healing ceremonies by Navajo medicine men.
 The patient sits in the center of the hogan (the traditional Navajo eight-sided home).
 The whirling log design would be created, with sand made from crushed rocks and minerals, on the floor of the hogan, with the patient seated at the center.
 The design is meant to "whirl" the sickness out of the patient.
 Versions of these sacred sandpainting designs eventually appeared in early Navajo art, including weavings and baskets.

-At Garland's, we offer a curated selection of handmade Native American art and jewelry featuring the Whirling Log symbol.
-By appreciating and preserving these vintage pieces, we honor the rich heritage and spiritual significance of this ancient emblem.
-We invite you to explore our collection and discover the unique beauty of Native American art, deeply rooted in tradition and history.
+At Garland's, we offer a curated selection of antique handmade Native American art and jewelry featuring the Whirling Log symbol.
+By appreciating and preserving these vintage pieces, we honor the rich heritage, spiritual significance, and original meaning of this ancient emblem.

-The Whirling Log symbol is an essential historical piece of Native American culture and artistic expressions.
-Although it has been overshadowed by unfortunate historical associations, its true meaning of healing, protection, and well-being remains an important aspect of handmade Native American art and jewelry.
+The Whirling Log symbol is an essential historical piece of culture and artistic expression for the Navajo and numerous other peoples around the world.
+Although it has been overshadowed by horrific historical associations, its true meaning of healing, protection, and well-being remains an important aspect of handmade Native American art and jewelry.
 As you browse our inventory at Garland's, keep an eye out for these vintage treasures that celebrate the resilience and beauty of Native American culture.

 Ty ff